tommorris/bees/README.md

 The bees project is an attempt to quantify exactly how clueless some recruiters can be.
 I place it on Github solely so I can see how long it takes until I get an email from a recruiter that makes reference to this codebase. `bees` is a honeypot for parasites.

-The reference implementation of bees is in Python.
+The reference implementation of bees is in Python and a secondary implementation is available in Java (JBees).
 Other programming languages will be added whenever I can be bothered.
 This code is for entertainment purposes only.

+Other implementations have been aded thanks to the following contributors:

+* Ruby (@timcolishaw)
+* Swift (@timd)

 ![BEES](https://i.imgur.com/R1raY.gif)